 Private Optometry Practice

-A solo optometrist in Seattle was losing patients to retail chains because her front desk couldn't keep up with the phone during frame fittings and insurance processing.
-Sawy now answers every call, books exams, handles contact lens reorders, and answers insurance questions.
-New patient bookings increased 22%, and the front desk reports less stress and more time for in-office patient care.
+Consider a solo optometrist in Seattle losing patients to retail chains because the front desk can't keep up with the phone during frame fittings and insurance processing.
+Sawy is designed to answer every call, book exams, handle contact lens reorders, and answer insurance questions — so the front desk can focus on in-office patient care.
+New patient bookings recovered from previously missed calls are typically the easiest revenue lift in a practice this size.

 Multi-Location Optical Group

-A 4-location optometry group found that patients frequently called the wrong location and were put on hold while staff figured out which office had the right doctor available.
-Sawy identifies the correct location based on the patient's address and preferred doctor, then books at the right office with the right provider.
-Scheduling errors dropped 90%, and patient satisfaction scores improved.
+A 4-location optometry group typically finds that patients call the wrong location and get put on hold while staff figures out which office has the right doctor available.
+Sawy is designed to identify the correct location based on the patient's address and preferred doctor, then book at the right office with the right provider — driving cross-location scheduling errors down sharply and improving the patient experience.

 Integrations for Optometry Practices